postlight/trimmings/readme.md

 Any `<a>` whose `href` matches the current URL will automatically receive the `redact-current` class.
 A `<a>` whose `href` matches the current URL _including the fragment_ will additionally receive the `redact-current--fragment` class.
 If the location or fragment changes, these links will be updated on all `<a>` tags as necessary.

+## Enabled (auto feature)

+When Redact begins scanning your page, it will add the `redact` class to `<body>`.
+Useful for toggling visibility of Javascript-enabled features with CSS.